Do you want to advance your pharmacy career by becoming a non-medical prescriber?

 - The School of Pharmacy at Queen's is consistently ranked as one of the leading centres for pharmacy education and research in the UK.

-The programme is delivered via a combination of e-learning and work-based learning and includes 12 days in-practice training with a Designated Medical Practitioner, the purpose of which is to enable the student to develop and practice clinical examination skills relevant to the condition(s) for which they intend to prescribe.
-Applicants must have been practicing for at least two years and should be employed in either primary or secondary care.
+Course details The programme is delivered via a combination of e-learning and work-based learning and includes 12 days in-practice training with a Designated Prescribing Practitioner, the purpose of which is to enable the student to develop and practice clinical examination skills relevant to the condition(s) for which they intend to prescribe.

 People teaching you